check-spelling/check-spelling-docs/Breaking-change:-Dropping-support-for-on:-schedule.md

 Will probably not support `schedule`.

+## Migration

+In most cases you should be able to refresh your workflow using https://github.com/check-spelling/spell-check-this/blob/main/.github/workflows/spelling.yml adopting a standard [`on: pull_request_target`](./Feature:-Support-pull_request_target).

 ## Feedback

 If you're actually using `schedule`, please [check for an issue](https://github.com/check-spelling/check-spelling/issues?q=is%3Aissue+is%3Aopen+schedule+event+created%3A%3E%3D2023-04-01).
 If there is one, please add your use case to it, if there isn't one, please open an issue and explain why you're using `schedule` instead of `push`/`pull_request`/`pull_request_target`.